Skip to main content

 Listen first and listen second

 Let the patient tell you the story they have been storing up for you.
 This can be encouraged by active listening.
+This implies that the doctor is seen to be interested and attentive by the patient.

 Give the patient a chance to tell you their pre-constructed narrative, rather than diving in with a series of questions to delineate detail (such as the exact frequency and colour of their diarrhoea).
-This approach affords a better chance of obtaining a true 'flavour' of their experience of an illness, its temporal development and the relative importance to the patient of the symptoms that they have.

-• It is important to be able to ask discriminating, delineating questions about particular symptoms to verify their actual nature and give enough information to support the process of reaching a diagnosis; however, timing is everything.
 Get down a record of each of the major symptoms in the order that they are presented to you by the patient.
 Then go back to this overall picture and break down any aspects of the history that you need to from there.
 This is a much better way of doing things than interrupting (and probably losing for ever) the patient's initial narrative.

-• Listening does not just involve using your ears.
+Listening does not just involve using your ears.
 Also use facial expression, body language and verbal fluency to help understand what is really troubling someone and to suggest other areas in which the history might need to proceed.
 This is very useful where there is a psychological origin for physical symptoms, of which the patient may be unconscious, but you could get at if you noticed that talking about a certain aspect of their story makes them uncomfortable or hesitant.
-Remember that speech is not the only means of communicating, especially where someone has a poor command of the language in which you are taking the history, or has hearing impairment.
-Make full use of communication aids such as translators, sign-language interpreters, picture boards, and drawings done by the patient showing where the pain is, when this is a more appropriate form of discourse.

-• Some patients do not come readily prepared with a narrative of their illness and, in this situation, it is unavoidable to use questioning and clarification of details to 'draw out' the history.
+Some patients do not come readily prepared with a narrative of their illness and, in this situation, it is essential to use questioning and clarification of details to 'draw out' the history.
 However, if your prompting sparks off a narrative then try to hear it out if it seems to be relevant.
 Try to avoid interrupting if at all possible.

 Open questions

 These are seen as the gold standard of historical inquiry.
 They do not suggest a 'right' answer to the patient and give them a chance to express what is on their mind.
 Your question should not be able to be answered with 'yes' or 'no'.
-A broad example is: 'What's been bothering you?'
-Other examples include: 'What's been happening? or 'What would you like to discuss today?'.
-There are other similar open questions but it may be effective just to let the patient start speaking sometimes.

-Open questions can be used to obtain specific information about a particular symptom as well.
-For example: 'Tell me about your cough.'
-Or: 'How are your waterworks bothering you?'
 Open questions cannot always be used, as sometimes you will need to delve deeper and obtain discriminating features about which the patient would not be aware.
 However, they should be kept foremost in the mind as a way to broach a subject or an unexplored symptom.

 Questions with options